-The best thing about this recipe is that you need very few ingredients and no measuring is required.
+The best thing about this recipe is that it is very quick to prepare as you need very few ingredients and no precise measuring is required.
 The bit that takes the longest is removing the skin from the chicken wings.
 My advice is to use a small sharp knife as this will make it easier.
-Avoid accidents by holding the chicken firmly as you slide the knife between the skin and flesh moving away rather than towards your body.
+Avoid accidents by holding the chicken firmly as you slide the knife between the skin and flesh moving the knife away rather than towards your body.

 Prep to Plate: Prep: 15 minutes Cooking: 25 mins